gongora89/Api_rest_proyecto_final/README.md

 ## Features and Functionalities 😃

-- Node, Express, MongoDB, Mongoose as ODM Complete REST API
+- Node, Express, MongoDB, Mongoose as ODM Basic REST API
 - CRUD Operations (Controller for this)
 - NoSQL for database: Document-oriented MongoDB